csm_tansania_bildung_186.1001_01_abd91315f6.jpg

 Background information

+The churches of the Southern Province and the Southwest Province of the Moravian Church run vocational training centers, secondary schools and theological training centers.
+They see education as an effective key to a better future.
+Mission 21 supports both partner churches and the theology department of a university so that marginalized population groups receive fair educational opportunities and are given ways out of poverty.
 A major challenge for Tanzanian society is the high prevalence of HIV.
 Mission 21 and its Tanzanian partner churches are particularly committed to helping orphans whose parents have died of AIDS.
 They are able to complete comprehensive schooling and vocational training and have access to medical care and psychosocial support.
 People with disabilities are also particularly affected by exclusion and poverty.
 Mission 21's program supports them with therapeutic services, promotes their economic independence and fights against exclusion.

 Program Goals

-Projects of the Cooperation Program Tanzania
+Projects of the cooperation program

 Agriculture and securing livelihoods